About

 Writing Samples

-My writing can be seen in action in Professor Quackerton in: The Locked Birdhouse, the jam game A Reel Mystery, and The Story Reaper episode 8: Hungry House (coming soon).
+My writing can be seen in action in Life Eater, Space Warlord Baby Trading Simulator, Professor Quackerton in: The Locked Birdhouse, the jam game A Reel Mystery, and The Story Reaper episode 8: Hungry House (coming soon).

 Animated Short